WokLibCodeClub/Hello-Python/step4/step4.md

 else:
   house = 'Ravenclaw'

-print(house)
+print('You are in', house)
 ```

-If you Run the code several times, it will print one of the four Hogwarts houses at random.
+If you Run the code several times, it will assign you to one of the four Hogwarts houses at random.

 The words ```if``` and ```else``` we have already used in the *Age Calculator* code, but we haven't come across ```elif``` before.